melinamarkkanen/AMRIWA/README.md

 If everything is ok, proceed to trimming the reads.
 All data should be in the `data` folder (which is not included in git).
 And after trimming trimmed data will be in `trimmed_data` folder (also not included in git).
-FastQC and MultiQC files for raw and trimmed data wil be in those folders as well.
+FastQC and MultiQC files for raw and trimmed data can be found from corresponding folders as well.

-Probably easiest to run as a batch job in Puhti with as many cores as you define with `-j`.

 ```
 snakemake --use-conda -j 32
 ```

+Probably easiest to run as a batch job in Puhti.
 Example bacth file:
 ```
 #!/bin/bash